QuantEcon/lecture-python-intro/lectures/olg.md

 +++

-Let us define a functions that takes some parameters and returns the OLG model.
+Let us define a function that takes some parameters and returns the OLG model.

 ```{code-cell} ipython3
 Model = namedtuple('Model', ['α', 'β', 'γ', 'n'])